bugsnag/bugsnag-js/packages/react-native/native-js-interface.md

 Retrieves a data structure representing the configuration which the native client was initialised with.
 The data structure needn't be immutable since it will be passed over the bridge anyway, but mutations should not have any effect.

-An "empty" map will indicate to the JS layer that the native client is not configured, which is a problem.
+A return value of `null` will indicate to the JS layer that the native client is not configured.
+The JS notifier can do something sensible with this information, like throw an error or log a warning.

 This method is required to be synchronous so it should be annotated as such.
 This is because during its synchronous configuration, the JS layer needs to obtain config from the native layer.